 - Separation of technetium

-- Separation of Cu isotopes

-- (incl. combined with CU Resin)

 - Separation of rhenium

+- Separation of Cu isotopes (incl. combined with CU Resin)

 The TK221 Resin is based on a mixture of a diglocylamide and a phosphine oxide.
 It further contains a small amount of a long-chained alcohol and the organic phase is impregnated onto an inert support containing aromatic groups for increased stability against radiolysis.